ResearchComputing/Documentation/docs/cloud/azure/billing/billing.md

 * One speedtype pays everything
 * Two or more speedtypes split the bill along percentages
 * Two or more speedtypes pay sequentially, with each paying up to a maximum amount before moving on to the next
-* Any mixed combination of the above (see complex example below)
+* Any mixed combination of the above

 Speedtypes will be charged during the next FBO bill processing cycle.
-Please email [rc-help@colorado.edu](mailto:rc-help@colorado.edu) with any billing disputes.
+Please email [rc-help@colorado.edu](mailto:rc-help@colorado.edu) with any billing questions or concerns.
 Billing details can be viewed in the emailed invoice and Azure billing portal.

 ## How to Login to Azure